ECON 7231 - Economics Dissertation (9 units)

-Course Code ECON 7231 Course Economics Dissertation (9 units) Coordinating Unit School of Economics Term Summer Level Postgraduate Coursework Location/s North Terrace Campus Units 9 Contact Up to 2 ours per week Prerequisites Credit average for other Masters courses Restrictions Economics Masters students only Course Description Each student is to undertake an individual research project that exhibits original investigation, analysis and interpretation.
+Course Code ECON 7231 Course Economics Dissertation (9 units) Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 9 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites Credit average for other Masters courses Restrictions Economics Masters students only Course Description Each student is to undertake an individual research project that exhibits original investigation, analysis and interpretation.
 This will be written up as a dissertation.
 The length of the dissertation will be determined in conjunction with the candidate's Supervisor and the Academic Program Coordinator.
 This dissertation is to be undertaken in the final semester of the Masters program and students can only enrol in this course with the approval of the Course Co-ordinator.
 The student enrolling in this must have completed all coursework required of the program for approval to be granted.
 A decision regarding whether a student may choose the option of doing a dissertation will be based mainly on the academic results of the first two semesters.
 A Credit average is required.

 Students interested in undertaking the dissertation must first consult with the Academic Program Coordinator during the second semester of the program.